lmlepin9/DarkTridentGen/README.md

 ## Dependencies:

-This package relies on two existing tools and we do not claim authorship of any of the following of neither BdNMC or GenExLight.
+This package relies on two existing tools.
+We do not claim authorship of BdNMC or GenExLight.

-BdNMC: Simulates the decay of neutral mesons into DM particles by using NuMI flux files.
+[BdNMC](https://github.com/pgdeniverville/BdNMC): Simulates the decay of neutral mesons into DM particles by using NuMI flux files.

-GenExLight: Simulates the scattering of DM particles intersecting the detector volume.
+[GenExLight](https://github.com/rkycia/GenExLight): Simulates the scattering of DM particles intersecting the detector volume.